ejt7508/cued-speech/README.txt

 pronunciation "/ˈhoʊɹs/".
 This also includes IPA notation with stress marks ˈ or ˌ in between the characters.

+to do:
-to do: split input by period so that different sentences aren't liason'd add link to this site in form https://www.vocabulary.com/resources/ipa-pronunciation/
+- split input by period so that different sentences aren't liason'd
+- add link to this site in form https://www.vocabulary.com/resources/ipa-pronunciation/
+- don't remove apostrophes!! to allow i'm and it's
+- make buttons bigger
+- X button on form breaks on mobile